kapilsh/personal-website/_posts/2018-08-26-kernel-smoothing.markdown

 ## Cross Validation

-[Cross Validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) is a common method to tackle over-fitting the data to the training set.
+[Cross Validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) is a common method to tackle over-fitting the parameters of the model.
 The data is split into parts such that some of it is used as the **training set** and the rest as the **validation set**.

 Splitting the data helps with not using the same data twice to fit the model parameters.
 Either the data point is used in training set or validation set.
 Training set is used to fit our model parameters, which are used to predict the values of response variable in the validation set.
 Hence, we can calculate the quality of our prediction based on the prediction error of validation set.

-[`scikit-learn`](http://scikit-learn.org/stable/) has modules for different cross-validation techniques.
+[`scikit-learn`](http://scikit-learn.org/stable/) has modules for different cross validation techniques.
 However, I will implement these from scratch using `numpy` to avoid the dependency on `scikit-learn` just for cross validation.

 Let's discuss two of these techniques: